Chiefs mural, removed from side of Kansas City house, has a new home

-GRAVOIS MILLS, Mo. — Chiefs Kingdom is alive and well at the Lake of the Ozarks.
+GRAVOIS MILLS, Mo.
+(WDAF) — Chiefs Kingdom is alive and well at the Lake of the Ozarks.

 A mural of Patrick Mahomes, Eric Fisher and Mitchell Schwartz is now displayed on a lake home in Mill Greek Cove in the Gravois Arm.